Inference-Time Scaling of Discrete Diffusion Models via Importance Weighting and Optimal Proposal Design: Implementation Details of Computing Importance Weight

+\textbf{MDM Sampling \citep{sahoo2024simple}.} MDM sampling is the de facto method for inference in masked diffusion models.
+Given a trained denoiser $\mu_\theta$, which predicts the clean data $x_0$, MDM sampling performs ancestor sampling to generate samples according to

+While theoretically sound, a major limitation of MDM sampling is that once a latent variable $x_t$ is assigned a non-mask category during the unmasking process, it becomes immutable.
+Consequently, any errors made during unmasking are irreversible and persist in the final generated samples.

-Remasking Diffusion Model (ReMDM) \cite{wang2025remasking} is a modification of masked diffusion model which allows remasking unmasked tokens during the denoising process.
-The posteriors are constructed in such a way that the forward marginals $q(\z_t | \x)$ remain the same as masked diffusion.
+\textbf{ReMDM Sampling \citep{wang2025remasking}.} ReMDM sampling is a modification of MDM that allows previously unmasked tokens to be remasked during the unmasking process.
+The posterior is constructed so that the forward marginal $p(x_t|x_0)$ remains identical to that of masked diffusion in \cref{eq:diffusion-forward}:

-Here, $\sigma_t$ is the remasking schedule, and to ensure that the posterior is valid, it must follow the constraints:
+Here $\sigma_t$ is the remasking schedule.
+To ensure the posterior remains valid, it must satisfy the constraint: